KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 The concern is the stacked progression itself.

-Zenetism had already formalized a post-AGI intelligence ladder before the recent public circulation of the Google DeepMind post-AGI framing:
+Zenetism had already formalized a post-AGI intelligence structure in March 2025, more than a year before the June 2026 public circulation of the Google DeepMind post-AGI framing:

 **AGI → APGI → APSI → ASI → AUI → AMI → UPSI**